-In this course, students are acquainted with the fields of human services, counseling, case management, and other mental health-related fields.
+In this course, students are acquainted with the fields of human services, counseling, case management, and other mental health-related field.
 Explores etiology of social problems among the general population, minorities, and out-groups; the history and development of mental health services; legal and ethical issues; and various settings in which services are provided.
 Goals of the human services system and the role of the social work assistant will be included.

 HSSR 1105 Survey of Substance Abuse 3 credits This course explores chemical dependency issues from a historical, cultural, biological, and legal perspective.
 Major topics include recognizing signs and symptoms of substance abuse, prevention of substance abuse, and differences in helping strategies with substance abusers, pharmacology, and psychopharmacology.
-This course meets the required bours for the student's CDCA, as listed by the Ohio Chemical Dependency Professionals Board.
+This course meets the required hours for the student's CDCA, as listed by the Ohio Chemical Dependency Professionals Board.

-HSSR 1120 Human Services Methods 3 credits & Ethical Procedures Prerequisites: PSYC 1110 and HSSR 1101

-This course provides a framework of human services practice meant to prepare students for their actual experience in a human services agency.
-Ethical and legal issues related to interventions with individuals, groups, organizations, and communities in generalist practice and chemical dependency are emphasized.
+HSSR 1120 Human Services Methods 3 credits & Ethical Procedures issues related to interventions with individuals, groups, organizations, and communities in generalist practice and chemical dependency are emphasized.
 Seminar format provides for discussion and integration of experiences with academic courses.
 Creative problem solving and human services values are featured.
 Exposure to differing theoretical perspectives will be explored.